TechsCode-Team/UltraEconomyWiki/overview/commands.md

 * `/trade-accept <Player>`
   Accept a trade request with a specifick player
 * `/trade-decline <Player>`
-  Deny a trade request with a sepcifick player
+  Deny a trade request with a specifick player
 * `/balancetop <Currency> | /baltop <Currency>`
   To view the top 10 players balance for the selected currency
 * `/addbalance <Player> <Currency> <Value>`